Henry Watson Fox: Missionary

 Fox was ordained deacon in December 1840.
 Early in 1841 the CMS appointed him a missionary to the Telugu people, inhabiting the northeastern districts of the Madras Presidency.
 Administratively the mission was to the Northern Circars subdivision of the Presidency.
 It included Masulipatam (now more correctly known as Machilipatnam), which became British territory through the siege of Masulipatam.
 While Tucker had referred to the "Telugu country" having been under British government "for eighty years", that applied to Masulipatam, rather than the subdivision as a whole.
 The Nizam of Hyderabad had formal possession of the Northern Circars until 1823.
-Masulipatam, also known as Bunder, was in Kistna district, now the Krishna district of Andra Pradesh.
+Masulipatam, also known as Bunder, was in Kistna district, now the Krishna district of Andhra Pradesh.

 In July 1841 Fox reached Madras with his wife Elizabeth and a colleague, the Rev. Robert Turlington Noble.
 Noble (1810–1864) was a Cambridge graduate, ordained priest in 1840.
 He ran an exclusive school at Masulipatam for Indians, which became Noble College, Machilipatnam.
 Fox, as soon as he had mastered the language, became a peripatetic preacher to the people in Masulipatam and the adjoining district.

 Poor health compelled Fox to reside at Ootacamund in the Nilgiri hills for much of the period from 1843 to October 1844, with the exception of some time spent on a tour among the mission stations of Travancore and Tinnivelly.
 His wife became ill with hepatitis.
 She died off Madras in November 1845, shortly before beginning a return journey to the United Kingdom.
 The practical needs of his young children, one of whom (Johnny), already ill at Masulipatam, died shortly after his mother, required Fox to make the return journey himself.

 Fox was in the United Kingdom from March to October 1846.
 He then returned to Masulipatam and his itinerant preaching, for about a year.